DNA profiling: Profiling applications

+The use of molecular marker techniques in plant fingerprinting for example allows identification of cultivars and accessions.
+Their use is gaining attention due to Trade Related Intellectual property rights (TRIPs) and the Convention on Biological Diversity (CBD).
+In particular, DNA fingerprinting of medical plants permits identification, authentication, distinction, and detection of phytoconstituents and adulteration in plants.
+DNA profiling is becoming critical for these applications, determining the future of scientific study in pharmacognosy.
+The techniques also help with determining the traits (such as seed size and leaf color) that are likely to improve offspring success.

 Issues with forensic DNA samples

 When people think of DNA analysis, they often think about television shows like NCIS or CSI, which portray DNA samples coming into a lab and being instantly analyzed, followed by the pulling up of a picture of the suspect within minutes.
 However, the reality is quite different, and perfect DNA samples are often not collected from the scene of a crime.
 Homicide victims are frequently left exposed to harsh conditions before they are found, and objects that are used to commit crimes have often been handled by more than one person.
 The two most prevalent issues that forensic scientists encounter when analyzing DNA samples are degraded samples and DNA mixtures.

 Degraded DNA

 Before modern PCR methods existed, it was almost impossible to analyze degraded DNA samples.
 Methods like restriction fragment length polymorphism (RFLP), which was the first technique used for DNA analysis in forensic science, required high molecular weight DNA in the sample in order to get reliable data.
 High molecular weight DNA, however, is lacking in degraded samples, as the DNA is too fragmented to carry out RFLP accurately.
 It was only when polymerase chain reaction techniques were invented that analysis of degraded DNA samples were able to be carried out.
 Multiplex PCR in particular made it possible to isolate and to amplify the small fragments of DNA that are still left in degraded samples.
 When multiplex PCR methods are compared to the older methods like RFLP, a vast difference can be seen.
 Multiplex PCR can theoretically amplify less than 1 ng of DNA, but RFLP had to have a least 100 ng of DNA in order to carry out an analysis.